whoopi24/commoncrawl-project/README.md

 - jaccard_similarity(list1, list2)
 - extract_year_week(year_week_str)

-The idea was to analyze the sets of semantically related words, named as nearest neighbors, of the target words “anfassen”, “angreifen” and “anlangen”.
-I wanted to compare the differences between the both varieties, Austria and Germany, and to study the changes over time.
-The “Jaccard index”, which measures the similarity between finite sample sets, will serve as key metric.
+The idea is to analyze the sets of semantically related words, named as nearest neighbors, of the target words “anfassen”, “angreifen” and “anlangen”.
+I compare the differences between the both varieties, Austria and Germany, and study the changes over time.
+The “Jaccard index”, which measures the similarity between finite sample sets, serves as key metric.
 It can be calculated between:
 - the word set of the first time period available and any given time period (per target word and variety) and
 - the word sets of the two varieties (per target word and time period).